docker-library/docs/liquibase/README-short.txt

-Liquibase is DevOps for your database.
+DEPRECATED; Liquibase is DevOps for your database.